jfrogtraining/swampup/automation/docker-framework/README.md

 [Dockerfile] Put the apache tomcat, Java jdk and Ubuntu in docker container [Jenkinsfile] pipeline code for docker-framework build [retag.json] Tag the latest build with LATEST tag.
+[framework-download.json] fileSpec to download java jdk and tomcat based on properties [gradeWar-download.json] fileSpect to download latest war file from gradle build
 ```